PIIRS Global Seminars

-The Global Seminars initiative was launched by PIIRS in collaboration with the Office of International Programs in 2007 in an effort to increase study abroad opportunities for Princeton undergraduates.
-To date, more than 400 undergraduates have participated in summer seminars on far-reaching topics in Africa, East Asia, South Asia, Europe, the Near East, and South America.
+PIIRS Global Seminars were launched in 2007 with the collaboration of the Office of International Programs in an effort to increase study abroad opportunities for Princeton undergraduates, while encouraging service.
+To date, more than 600 undergraduates have participated in summer seminars in locations such as Africa, East Asia, South Asia, Europe, the Near East and South America.

 PIIRS Global Seminars are made possible in part by the generous contributions of alumni and friends through the Aspire campaign (2008–12) and through ongoing efforts of the Office of Development.